 In a perfect world, everyone would only buy the things they’d need.

-The reality is most people buy out of impulse and without a budget.
+The reality is that most people buy out of impulse and without a budget.
 This causes them to go further into debt or accumulate a lot of extra items.
-Your solution to this problem is using the 30-day rule.
+Your solution to this problem is to use using the 30-day rule.

-The next time you’re about to buy a high-ticket item wait 30 days.
-If after 30 days you still want to buy this item do so.
+The next time you’re about to buy a high-ticket item, wait for 30 days first.
+If after 30 days you still want to buy this item, do so.
 Doing this will give you enough time to stop buying out of impulse and budget for expensive items.

 Extra frugal living resources:

 Frugal Living Tip #11: Keep Only What You Need

 Too often, we tend to Many times we keep things we don’t need.

 But, being a hoarder is costing you time and money.
 Declutter expert, Tracy McCubbin says emotional problems are the root cause.
 The best way to start decluttering your home is to view it as a tool.